openstack/neutron/doc/source/devref/contribute.rst

 documents, within the same third-party library repo.
 If changes to the common Neutron code are required, an `RFE
 <http://docs.openstack.org/developer/neutron/policies/blueprints.html#neutron-request-for-feature-enhancements>`_
 may need to be filed.
-However every case is different and you are invited to seek guidance from Neutron core reviewers about what steps to follow.
+However, every case is different and you are invited to seek guidance from Neutron core reviewers about what steps to follow.